Summer Goals? Start Saving Now.

 It's a Great Opportunity to Earn More.

-Take advantage of our 5-Month Term Savings Special from February 1st to 28th and enjoy the benefits of this secure, short-term investment with MSEFCU.
+Take advantage of our 5-Month Term Savings Special from February 1st through 28th and enjoy the benefits of this secure, short-term way to earn extra money just by letting it sit.How to Get Started:

 - You can open a Term Savings account anytime, anywhere through our Online Banking or Mobile App platforms.